Is There A Clear Biblical Mandate Against Abortion

 - "for it is the Life of all flesh; the blood of it is for the life thereof: therefore I said unto the children of Israel, ye shall eat the blood of no manner of flesh: for the life of all flesh is the blood thereof: whoso eateth it shall be cut off."

-We have learned to expect this sort of behaviour from Atheists and agnostics, but Christians should know better of the Spirit!
-But again, these are the times in which we live, where anything and everything is rationalized by much of the church.
-Murder, Reprisals, Divorce, Remarriage, Homosexuality, fornication, Women Pastors, Wresting or ignoring the scriptures, Reviling the faithful, Changing Times and Laws, etc. The Love for God and His Holy Word has grown cold.
-Signs of the Times!
-We shouldn't expect to be complimented on a stand against abortion.
-On the contrary, we should expect to be vilified, even by some of the Church.
+We have grown to expect this sort of behaviour from Atheists and agnostics, but Christians should know better of the Spirit that is supposed to dwell within them.
+But again, these are the times in which we live.
+A time where anything and everything is rationalized by much of the church.
+Murder, Reprisals, Divorce, Remarriage, Homosexuality, Fornication, Women Pastors, Wresting or ignoring the scriptures, Reviling the faithful, Changing Times and Laws, etc. The Love for God and His Holy word has grown cold.
+These are the signs of the times.
+In this day and age we shouldn't expect to be complimented on our stand against abortion--on the contrary, we should expect to be vilified, even by some liberal thinkers in the church.
 Expect to be reviled, frowned upon, called a dinosaur, unloving, uncaring, ignorant and uneducated.
 But we must stand fast in the faith.
-For God is not mocked by unrighteousness "masquerading "as compassion.
+For God is not mocked by unrighteousness "masquerading" as compassion.
 The bible is clear on the subject of abortion. ..It is the murder of a baby in the womb.
-It is the Killing of a child within it's mother.
+It is the taking the life of a living thing that God hath created in the womb.

 a Child, to the god of convenience"